robhagemans/basicode/BASICODE.rst

 Evaluates ``expression`` and uses its value to choose from a list of jumps. ``expression`` is a numeric expression that must evaluate to a whole number.
-If the value is ``1``, the statement jumps to the first ``line_number``, etc. If the value is less than ``1`` or greater than the number of line numbers in the list, no jump is performed.
+If the value is ``1``, the statement jumps to the first ``line_number``, etc. The expression may not evaluate to a number greater than the number of lines specified after GOTO or GOSUB.

 PRINT